 2.3 Should the Broker fail to pay IAS any premiums when due, then the Broker agrees to bear solely any collection or other expenses, including reasonable attorney fees and costs, expended by IAS to enforce collection from the Broker to the extent allowed by law.
 Interest will be charged to the Broker on unpaid premiums at a rate of fifteen percent (15%) per annum or at the highest rate permitted by law.
 Any earned premium owed by the Broker to IAS may be offset by a withholding or a deduction from, and earned commissions owed to the Broker by IAS.

-2.4 If the Broker has failed to account for and pay to IAS upon 30 days written demand, all premiums for which Broker may be liable then all records and use of control of expirations to the extent necessary to solve Broker’s indebtedness with IAS shall be immediately vested in IAS and the Broker agrees to execute any documents necessary to formally place the title thereto in IAS.
+2.4 If the Broker has failed to account for and pay to IAS upon 30 days written demand all premiums for which Broker may be liable then all records and use of control of expirations to the extent necessary to solve Broker’s indebtedness with IAS shall be immediately vested in IAS and the Broker agrees to execute any documents necessary to formally place the title thereto in IAS.
 IAS shall have the immediate right thereafter, at its sole discretion, to sell, transfer, assign or otherwise handle and control the business and expirations covered by this Agreement to satisfy in whole or in part the obligations of the Broker to IAS.

 3. COMMISSIONS